 The day after receiving my diagnosis I headed to the grocery store.
-There I stood, in the one-aisled section, perusing the gluten-free products, feeling a little numb, dazed & yes, depressed.
+There I stood, in the one-aisled section, perusing the gluten-free products, feeling a little numb, dazed, and yes, depressed.
 The lack of choices was shocking to me and I remember thinking it was a good thing I did all my fine dining & exotic food experimentation when I was younger and feeling well – in the years BC (Before Celiac)!
 The following day I visited my local Whole Foods, which was the best thing I could have done.
-An employee, also a Celiac, empathetically took my hand and led me on a personal tour of the aisle containing gluten-free products.
-I left Whole Foods feeling encouraged about my new diet.
-Within the next year the gluten-free product explosion began and Celiacs and the gluten-sensitive now have a decent assortment of tasty, gluten-less foods to choose from – though I’m always excited to see a new product hit the shelf!
-Can you imagine how people felt given a diagnosis 10, even 5, years ago?
+An employee, also diagnosed with Celiac, empathetically took my hand and led me on a personal tour of the aisle and frozen section containing even more gluten-free products.
+I left the store feeling optimistic, rather than fearful about what I was going to eat.
+Within the next year the gluten-free product explosion began and our community now has a decent assortment of tasty, gluten-less foods to choose from, in addition to all that is naturally gluten-free!

 Living a gluten-free lifestyle has opened up an entirely new way of eating (& cooking) for me.
 While meticulously reading labels looking for the absence of gluten, I also discovered how many unhealthy ingredients are added -preservatives, dyes, etc. I am now buying less processed, fresher & primarily organic foods for the entire family.
 I experiment with gluten-free baking flours (Amaranth, Coconut, Brown Rice, Teff among others) that I never knew existed!